Newcastle sign Everton forward Gordon in £45m deal

 Everton reportedly demanded £60m from Chelsea for Gordon in the summer but the Merseyside club decided to sell for a lower fee.

-The academy product has scored seven goals in 78 games since making his debut in 2017.
+The academy product scored seven goals in 78 games since making his debut in 2017.

 He has not started a game since the home defeat by Wolverhampton Wanderers on Boxing Day and his last goal came on 22 October in a 3-0 win over Crystal Palace - Everton's last win in all competitions.